As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 I would like to bring out some of the myths regarding ‘soundproof’ foam and what you should do instead, for actual soundproofing.

 After that, I’ll talk about the acoustic capabilities of foam.

 The most common myth is that panels made of foam can be stuck on walls and will reduce the amount of sound from entering or leaving a room.

-The foam that you see stuck on the walls of studios are not meant for soundproofing but are meant for sound absorption.
+The foam that you see stuck on the walls of studios is not meant for soundproofing but is meant for sound absorption.
 The products that do the actual soundproofing in a studio are something else.

 What You Should Be Doing Instead

 You should first of all try to make your walls heavier.
 You can add mass to your wall by:-

 Installing an additional layer or two of drywall will help to reduce sound transfer.
 A 5/8” thick drywall sheet weighs 2.31 pounds per square foot.
 That’s some serious mass and is a great substance for reducing sound transfer.